 Today the company designs gemstones using computer-aided technology.
 This calculates the number of angles which will reflect the most light.

-Besides its coveted cutting techniques, Swarovski has developed metallic chemical coatings which add special features to its crystals.
+Besides its coveted cutting techniques, Swarovski has developed metallic chemical coatings that add special features to its crystals.
 The most notable of these was introduced in 1955.
 That year, the company collaborated with famed design house Christian Dior to create an even more spectacular crystal.

 It was dubbed the Aurora Borealis effect after the changing hues of the Northern Lights.
 The result was jewelry with a multicolored shine that shimmers from any angle in every color of the rainbow.
 It's still a popular crystal the company manufacturers to this day.